ThomasBurleson/angularjs-gsTimelines/README.md

 ```

-This DSL is much more expressive and, more importantly, is embedded within the **HTML** markup adjacent to the DOM elements that will transitioned...
+This DSL is much more expressive and intuitive for web designers tasked with animation and choreographic considerations.
+More importantly, the DSL is embedded within the HTML markup **in close proximity** to the DOM elements that will transitioned.

 >Note: some of the parameters (eg. Line #69) support AngularJS interpolation symbols and data-binding.
 This is powerful feature over the javascript-approach... timelines will be automatically updated when scope variables are modified.
 This, in turn, means that the timeline can be applied to 1..n targets.
 In the case of Koda, the timeline is applied to any of the gridlist tiles.